jonataslaw/get_storage/README.md

 # get_storage
-A fast, extra light and synchronous key-value storage written entirely in Dart to Get framework of Flutter.
+A fast, extra light and synchronous key-value in memory, which backs up data to disk at each operation.
+It is written entirely in Dart and easily integrates with Get framework of Flutter.

-Supports Android, iOS, Web, Mac, Linux, and fuchsia (Wip on Windows).
+Supports Android, iOS, Web, Mac, Linux, and fuchsia and Windows**.
 Can store String, int, double, Map and List

 Add to your pubspec: